MatiasSalaris/MatiasSalaris/README.md

 Welcome to my GitHub profile! 👋

-I am Matias Salaris, a master's student specializing in Natural Language Processing (NLP), with a deep commitment to advancing language-based AI applications.
-I am actively pursuing job and research opportunities in NLP, with an emphasis on roles that blend software engineering, machine learning, and data science.
+I am Matias Salaris, a master's student specialized in Natural Language Processing (NLP), with a deep commitment to advancing language-based AI applications.
+I have 1 year of work experience in the field, but I am still actively pursuing job and research opportunities in NLP, with an emphasis on roles that blend software engineering, machine learning, and data science.
 Currently, I am completing my Master’s degree at the University of Milan, where my research is dedicated to NLP applications in media analytics.

 ## About Me